 Another reason women opt for unsafe abortions is the unavailability of a better choice.
 Many times, even when the woman is adamant about compromising on her health and hygiene, she is forced to take up whatever option is available as there is no other choice left for her.
 We lack sufficient medical establishments and doctors to guarantee safe abortions to every woman in every part of this country.

-The medical schemes launched by the government usually do not reach the deserving citizens, and the conditions remain the same.
-Though development could be measured by the promises of the politicians, like giving a bullet train to the country and so on, the fundamental rights for every citizen is still an issue which needs to be addressed seriously.
+The government’s medical schemes usually do not reach the deserving citizens, and the conditions remain the same.
+Though development could be measured by the promises of the politicians, like giving a bullet train to the country and so on, every citizen’s fundamental rights is still an issue that needs to be addressed seriously.

 Even after 70 years of independence, hundreds of villages lack the necessary medical facilities.
 Often, there is no hospital and only a small clinic or a dispensary with inadequate facilities and tools in these areas.
 Even if there is a hospital, these hospitals lack good doctors and equipment to assist the people.
 Naturally, in such cases, women are forced to accept the option available to them putting their health and eventually life at stake.

 Taboos have been a permanent cause of almost all the major sufferings of a woman living in this country.
 Discussing women-related issues and making an effort to eliminate these problems has never been a habit for the Indian society.
-People here believe that because a pattern has been followed for years, it is right and should not be questioned.
-It is evident in the practice of sex-selective abortions and preferring marriage over education for a girl child, and early marriage to name a few.
+People here believe that it is right and should not be questioned because a pattern has been followed for years.
+It is evident in the practice of sex-selective abortions and preferring marriage over education for a girl child, and early marriage, to name a few.
 When elders of a community pass a verdict concerning the women of the house, the younger women have no say in defending themselves or even expressing their opinion.
 This accords to agreeing to whatever they are told and in turn neglecting their health big time.

-While availing proper and reliable medical facilities are essential for eliminating cases of unsafe abortions, spreading awareness and knowledge regarding the subject is equally important.
-As it is a matter of women and their health, sometimes, the issue of uplifting the dignity and respect of women also pops up.
+While availing proper and reliable medical facilities is essential for eliminating unsafe abortions, spreading awareness and knowledge regarding the subject is equally important.
+As it is a matter of women and their health, sometimes, uplifting the dignity and respect of women also pops up.
 In the end, it is necessary to mention that in matters of their health and life, women should have the freedom and the right to speak up and opt for safe and hygienic medical processes.